How a tight group of friends helped Seahawks OC Shane Waldron achieve his NFL dream

 The men, all in or near their 40s now, make a concerted effort to get together at least once a year.
 “No excuses,” the science teacher says.
 Sometimes their wives and children come along for big family vacations.
 Sometimes it’s just a guys’ weekend.
 They’ve gone to Hawaii together.
 They explored the Outer Banks.
 They went to the Super Bowl two years ago, a group of New Englanders rooting against the Patriots.

-They got together again last week, this time for an impromptu virtual Zoom session to toast two of the own — Shane Waldron and Andy Dickerson, the newest additions to the Seahawks’ offensive coaching staff.
+They got together again last week, this time for an impromptu Zoom session to toast two of their own — Shane Waldron and Andy Dickerson, the newest additions to the Seahawks’ offensive coaching staff.
 Both came from the Los Angeles Rams, where they worked under offensive mastermind Sean McVay.

 When the news broke late one night last week that Waldron would be Seattle’s new offensive coordinator — his first chance to call plays in the NFL — The Chain was buzzing.